gwg-women/gwg-women-techmakers/README.md

 ## Motivation

 This project is made as part of the GROW With GOOGLE Challenge for practicing
-* Creating Progressive web apllications
+* Creating Progressive web applications
 * Registering and create a service worker
 * Creating a REACT web application
 * Colaborationg using GIT